-The Mayor of the District of Columbia shall develop (1)and present to the Council a comprehensive AIDS Health-Care Response Plan for the District of Columbia.
-The plan shall include: the development of short-term and long-term goals and schemes for administrative coordination by District of Columbia government agencies; educational programs; prevention methods and programs; a compilation of private sector services available to AIDS patients; medical research and information gathering; outpatient and inpatient health care services delivery; social services delivery; exploration of the feasibility of establishing a separate compensation rate for D.C. employees working in health care treatment facilities; housing; and identifying other general services needed.
-This plan shall be updated annually by the Mayor.
-In preparing the comprehensive plan, the Mayor shall investigate the need for a residential health-care facility or facilities which shall provide a program of medical, nursing, counseling, social, and support services to AIDS patients and their families §§ 6-2802, 6-2803.
+The Mayor of the District of Columbia shall develop (1)and present to the Council a comprehensive AIDS Health-Care Response Plan.
+The plan shall include: the development of shortterm and long-term goals and schemes for administrative coordination by D.C. government agencies; educational programs; prevention methods and programs; a compilation of private sector services available to AIDS (see Definitions (1)) patients; medical research and information gathering; outpatient and inpatient health care services delivery; social services delivery; exploration of the feasibility of establishing a separate compensation rate for D.C. employees working in health care treatment facilities; housing; and identifying other general services needed.
+This plan shall be updated annually by the mayor.
+In preparing the comprehensive plan, the mayor shall investigate the need for a residential health-care facility or facilities which shall provide a program of medical, nursing, counseling, social, and support services to AIDS patients and their families §§ 6-2802, 6-2803.

-(2) The Mayor shall establish, within the Department of Human Services, an AIDS Program Coordination Office.
-The AIDS Program Coordination Office shall be responsible for coordination of and serving as the point of contact for the District of Columbia's comprehensive AIDS Health-Care Response Plan.
-The AIDS Program Coordination Office shall: analyze medical data, reports, and information to determine the effectiveness with which the AIDS program is meeting the needs of the residents of D.C.; coordinate and assist in the development of grant proposals to obtain funds from both the federal government and the private sector for AIDS and AIDS-related activities; develop and coordinate, with other agencies of the District government, a program of health-care services delivery and other supportive services for persons with AIDS living at home; disseminate information on AIDS to the public; assist officials from the federal government, community groups, nursing homes, hospitals, and others in the coordination of AIDS plans, programs, and services for persons with AIDS living in the District government agencies and monitor their compliance with the District's comprehensive AIDS program; and conduct community outreach and education programs. § 6-2804.
+(2) The mayor shall establish, within the Department of Human Services, an AIDS Program Coordination Office.
+The AIDS

+Program Coordination Office shall be responsible for coordination of and serving as the point of contact for the District of Columbia's comprehensive AIDS Health-Care Response Plan.
+The AIDS Program Coordination Office shall: analyze medical data, reports, and information to determine the effectiveness with which the AIDS program is meeting the needs of the residents of D.C.; coordinate and assist in the development of grant proposals to obtain funds from both the federal government and the private sector for AIDS and AIDSrelated activities; develop and coordinate, with other agencies of the District government, a program of health-care services delivery and other supportive services for persons with AIDS living at home; disseminate information on AIDS to the public; assist officials from the federal government, community groups, nursing homes, hospitals, and others in the coordination of AIDS plans, programs, and services for persons with AIDS living in the District of Columbia; serve as the liaison for the District's AIDS program to other District government agencies and monitor their compliance with the District's comprehensive AIDS program; and conduct community outreach and education programs. § 6-2804.